 – flexible leg loop bridge for maximum comfort when climbing or during the approach

-– Elasticized leg loops allow the harness to permanently maintain its fit - Comfortable when hanging:
+– Elasticized leg loops allow the harness to permanently maintain its fit

 – FUSEFRAME construction with closed-cell thermoformed foam for consistent comfort throughout the lifespan of the harness